classdojo/policies/privacy.md

 > Basically,
 >
-> If you’d like to see additional safety and privacy resources for your school, please visit our Privacy Center.
+> If you’d like some more safety and privacy resources for your school, please visit our Privacy Center.